-Successful completion of this certificate will allow you to write the national examination that leads to the Certified Financial Planner designation by the Financial Planners Standards Council.
-For details check their website at www.cfp-ca.org.
+Successful completion of this certificate will allow you to write the national examination that leads to the Certified Financial Planner designation by the Financial Planning Standards Council.
+For details check their website at www.fpsc.org.

 Academic Coordinator: Coleen Clark, 416.979.5000, ext.
 7563.